Privacy Policy

 • Your personal data was collected in relation to information society services offered pursuant to Art.
 8 (1) GDPR.

-The right to deletion does not exist if the processing is necessary:
+The right to deletion does not exist if the processing is necessary

 • to exercise the right to freedom of speech and information;

-• to fulfill a legal obligation required by the law of the Union or Member States to which the data controller is subject, or to perform a task of public interest or in the exercise of public authority delegated to the representative.
+• to fulfil a legal obligation required by the law of the Union or Member States to which the data controller is subject, or to perform a task of public interest or in the exercise of public authority delegated to the representative.

 • for reasons of public interest in the field of public health.